Welcome to Family Medicine at Memorial!

 First-year residents complete a longitudinal Family Medicine experience combined with Care of the Elderly in St. John's.
 A number of longitudinal clinical experiences will be available during second year in rural locations throughout the Eastern Stream.

-Rural clinical experiences give the residents the opportunity to gain experience and skills in the unique challenges that are faced in rural and remote areas.
-Issues such as transport medicine, trauma medicine, acute critical care and emergency procedures are faced on a regular basis.
+Rural clinical experiences give the residents the opportunity to gain experience and skills in the unique challenges that are encountered in rural and remote areas.
+Issues such as transport medicine, trauma medicine, acute critical care and emergency procedures are experienced on a regular basis.

 A number of rural Family Medicine training opportunities exist on the West Coast of the province.
-Residents in the Rural - Western (WestFam) Stream complete training in Bonne Bay, Corner Brook, Deer Lake, Pasadena, Port aux Basques, St. Anthony and Stephenville over their two years of training.
+Residents in the Rural - Western (WestFam) Stream complete training in Bonne Bay, Corner Brook, Port aux Basques and Stephenville over their two years of training.
 Residents will complete training outside of the Western Stream (elsewhere in NL and/or NB) if a training opportunity is not available locally.